-Inter-racial marriages are on the rise, and with that cross-cultural wedding ceremonies and practices are gaining a foothold here in Singapore.
-This, on top of the advent of Globalisation, gives rise to the popularity of using Eastern traditional customs to spruce up a wedding with Western framework to create an experience that is both contemporary and unique.
+Inter-racial marriages are on the rise, and with that, cross-cultural wedding ceremonies and practices are also gaining a foothold here in Singapore.
+This, on top of rapid globalisation, has given rise to the popularity of using traditional Eastern customs to spruce up a wedding while using a Western framework to create an experience that is both contemporary and unique.

-Here is a brief list of just some of the Chinese rituals practised here.
+Here is a brief list of some Chinese rituals practised here in the country.

 1) “An Chuang”, the Setting of the Bed

-Prior to the wedding, a man who is considered prosperous is usually called upon the help determine the placing of the marrying couples’ bed.
-After which, they invite the male child of a relative to roll and lie on the bed to bless the wedded couple with fertility and the hope of conceiving a son.
+Prior to the wedding, a man who is considered prosperous is usually called upon to help determine the placing of the marrying couples’ bed.
+After this, they invite a male child of a relative to roll and lie on the bed to bless the wedded couple with fertility and the hope of conceiving a son.
 Green beans, red beans, oranges, dates and various fruits may also be scattered on the bed for good luck.

 2) “Guo Da Li”, Sending Formal Gifts

-The direct family of the groom formally offer a set of gifts to the future in-laws.
-Often, the gifts include money, gold, dried or canned food.
-As a general rule of thumb, the quantity of the gifts should not come in odd numbers, being considered inauspicious.
-Sometimes, the brides’ family may return a portion of the gifts in reciprocation of courtesy.
+The direct family of the groom formally offers a set of gifts to their future in-laws.
+Often, the gifts include money, gold, and dried or canned food.
+A special rule: the quantity of the gifts should not come in odd numbers, which is considered inauspicious.
+Sometimes, the bride’s family may return a portion of the gifts in reciprocation or as a show of courtesy.

 3) “Shang Tou”, Hair-Combing

 On the eve of the wedding the hair of the marrying couple has to be combed four times through, usually by a female relative.
-The first round of combing represents the continuity of marriage; the subsequent strokes represent a harmonious union till old age; the third brushing is a blessing of fertility; finally, the last, a wish for prosperity in a long-lasting marriage.
+The first round of combing represents the continuity of marriage; the following strokes represent a harmonious union ‘til old age; the third brushing is a blessing of fertility; and finally, the last is a wish for prosperity in a long-lasting marriage.

 4) Fetching the Bride

-Traditionally the groom and his “xiong di dui”, literally a ‘band of brothers’ consisting of male friends and relatives, will go over to the brides house to fetch her.
+Traditionally, the groom and his “xiong di dui” (literally a ‘band of brothers’) consisting of male friends and relatives, will go over to the bride’s house to fetch her.
 At her house the bridesmaids may put the groom in a trial of games before letting him in.
-The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenge.
+The groom’s ‘brothers’ often step in to assist the groom in completing the bridesmaids’ challenges.

 5) “Feng Cha”, Tea Ceremony

-The couple first pay homage to their ancestors with a prayer.
-As a gesture of respect, they then present cups of tea to the groom’s parents, followed by his elders starting with the most senior of them.
-In reciprocation, the marrying couple are offer red packets filled with money to welcome them into the family.
+The couple first pays homage to their ancestors with a prayer.
+As a gesture of respect, they then present cups of tea to the groom’s parents, and then to his elders, starting with the most senior of them.
+In reciprocation, the marrying couple are offered red packets containing money to welcome them into the family.